“You can’t learn Japanese from watching anime.”

-In my time learning Japanese, I’ve heard that expression more than a few times.
-Perhaps due to the negative image of “otaku culture” (A culture where foreigners have a passion for anime and manga, sometimes to a negative extent) in the West, many Japanese learners try to distance themselves from the subject as much as possible.
+Perhaps due to the negative perception of “otaku culture” (which involves foreigners having a passion for anime and manga, sometimes to a negative extent), many Japanese learners try to distance themselves from the topic as much as possible.

 However, in my experience, I’ve found anime to be an interesting resource that has helped supplement my study of the Japanese language.

 Before we jump into it, it’s important to understand that the Japanese used in anime is mostly casual and informal Japanese.
 Regardless of the situation, anime will almost always use this kind of language.
-Whilst learning that kind of Japanese is useful, it’s not commonly used in many real-world situations.
+While learning that kind of Japanese is useful, it’s not commonly used in many real-world situations.

 Another thing to be aware of is the existence of gendered Japanese language: «danseigo» (masculine language) and «joseigo» (feminine language).
 When learning Japanese with anime, this is something one should watch out for.